Statement from Natalye Paquin, Points of Light President and CEO, in Honor of Harris Wofford

 “Sen. Wofford’s tireless commitment to improving the world through acts of service inspired millions.
 He was one of the earliest and most steadfast supporters of Points of Light, and we have always been privileged to call him a valued advisor and a friend.
 At the 2015 Points of Light Tribute Awards, we honored Sen. Wofford with the George W. Romney Public Service Award for his lifetime of leadership and exemplary public service.
 He believed in service as a uniting force for good, and showed us that every individual has the power to create change.
 Few individuals in American history have made a greater contribution to the service movement in our country and the world.”

 About Points of Light

 Points of Light – the world’s largest organization dedicated to volunteer service – mobilizes millions of people to take action that is changing the world.
-Through affiliates in 250 cities and partnerships with thousands of nonprofits and corporations, Points of Light engages 5 million volunteers in 20 million hours of service each year.
+Through affiliates in 250 cities across 37 countries and in partnerships with thousands of nonprofits and corporations, Points of Light engages 5 million volunteers in 20 million hours of service each year.
 We bring the power of people to bear where it’s needed most.
 For more information, go to www.pointsoflight.org.